mrsiegfried/SiegVent2023-Geology/README.md

 # SiegVent2023-Geology
-Repo for processing data and generating figures from Siegfried\*, Venturelli\*, et al. (2023).
-The life and death of a subglacial lake in West Antarctica, *Geology*, doi: 10.1130/G50995.1.
-Code for generating every figure in the manuscript, including the `.afdeisgn` file (made with Affinity Designer, an Adobe Illustrator alternative) for making adjustments
+Code repository for processing data and generating figures from Siegfried\*, Venturelli\*, et al., 2023, _Geology_ (doi: [10.1130/G50995.1](https://doi.org/10.1130/G50995.1)).
+Code for generating figures in the manuscript, including the `.afdeisgn` file (made with [Affinity Designer](https://affinity.serif.com/en-us/designer/), an Adobe Illustrator alternative) for making adjustments to Figure 4 in future use.
+See [referencing section](#referencing) for appropriate citations.

 Data associated with this repository is [available on Zenodo](https://www.doi.org/10.5281/zenodo.7597019).
+See [running the notebooks](#running-the-notebooks) for instructions to programmatically download the dataset that will allow the code to run.

-# Running the notebook:
+## Running the notebooks:

 1. Set up the environment: `conda env create -f environment.yml --name siegvent2023`
 2. Activate the kernel: `conda activate siegvent2023`